Festivals of Odisha: Gajalaxmi Puja

 The Gaja-Lakshmi Puja (ଗଜଲକ୍ଷ୍ମୀ ପୂଜା) is celebrated primarily in Dhenkanal and Kendrapara town.
 It is an 11-day festival dedicated to Goddess Lakshmi, which begins on Kumar Purnima.

+Dhenkanal's Gajalaxmi Puja is a major and famous festival of Odisha.
+It is an important part of the cultural identity not only of Dhenkanal district but of the entire state of Odisha.
+Every year, this puja begins on the full moon day of the Ashwina month, which is also known as Kumar Purnima, and is celebrated with great pomp and grandeur for about 11 days.
+During this time, the entire city of Dhenkanal remains immersed in a spiritual and festive atmosphere.

 Western Odisha

 Nuakhai

 Nuakhai (ନୂଆ ଖାଇ) is particularly celebrated in the Sambalpuri cultural region.
 It is celebrated to welcome the new paddy (ଧାନ) harvest.
 It falls on the day after Ganesh Chaturthi.
-In various regions, priests calculate the tithi and offer the new grains to the local goddesses at an precise auspicious moment.
+In various regions, priests calculate the tithi and offer the new grains to the local goddesses at a precise auspicious moment.
 People on this occasional greet each other with the words "Nuakhai Juhar".
 At evening, folk dance and song events may be organized which are called "Nuakhai Bhetghat".

 Sitalasasthi

 Sitalsasthi is celebrated to observe the marriage of god Shiva and Parvati.
 One of the devotees acts as the parent of Shiva and another devotee acts as the parent of Parvati.
 The devotee acting as the father of the god travels to the goddess's house with a bundle of sal tree leaves to make a proposal.
 After the marriage is fixed, deities of the locality and general public are invited to the ceremony.
 The general public also financially contributes to the ceremony.
-Sitalasasthi is also celebrated in many parts of South odisha mainly in Ganjam district and Brahmapur.
+Sitalasasthi is also celebrated in many parts of South Ddisha mainly in Ganjam district and Brahmapur.
 The marriage ceremony is undertaken on the sixth day of Jyeshtha month.
 Various artists including eunuchs perform street performances during the festival.